Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

 Why?

 I created this due to the lack of decent Yardstick One tools, which is a shame given how awesome the device is.
-RFCrack is pretty decent but does not save things like freq which can make it a pain to send a saved signal, and doesn't set the dongle back to idle which is a necessity.
+RFCrack is pretty decent but does not save things like freq which can make it a pain to send a saved signal, doesn't set the dongle back to idle which is a necessity, and immediately exits after a save/resend (this doesn't).
 I was also inspired by the Flipper Zero .sub file format which is very similar.

 Usage: